QUICK SUMMARY

 Neurological Impacts

-Some chemicals in cleaning products, such as heavy metals (lead, cadmium) and neurotoxins, may directly impair brain health.
+Some chemicals in cleaning products, such as heavy metals like lead and cadmium, and other neurotoxins, may directly impair brain health.
 Chronic exposure to these substances has been associated with vascular dysfunction in the brain, reducing oxygen and nutrient supply.
-This damage to cerebral blood vessels increases susceptibility to strokes, cognitive decline, and other neurological disorders.

 Higher Mortality Rates

 A Belgian registry study revealed that professional cleaners face significantly higher rates of cardiovascular and respiratory mortality compared to the general population.
 The findings highlight the cumulative risks posed by years of exposure to cleaning product chemicals.
+(8)

-Toxic chemicals in commercial cleaning products do not just affect those using the products—they pose a risk to the entire household.
+Toxic chemicals in commercial cleaning products do not just affect those using the products.
+They can pose a risk to the entire household.
 Children, who often play on freshly cleaned floors or surfaces, are especially vulnerable due to their smaller body size and developing organs.
 Pregnant women exposed to these chemicals may experience heightened risks of hypertension or complications affecting both mother and baby.
 Even pets can absorb chemicals through their paws or fur.

 Household cleaning products may leave your counters sparkling, but at what cost?

-But you know who else cleans on a nearly-professional level?
+But you know who else cleans on a nearly professional level?
 Moms, of course!

-There are several chemicals of concern that pose a hidden threat to your coronary heart disease and cardiovascular health.
+The daily cleaning rituals performed in millions of homes can be similar to what the pros do in commercial spaces, exposing families to harmful chemicals more than we might realize.
+Several chemicals of concern pose a hidden threat to your coronary heart disease and cardiovascular health.
 Let’s explore those and uncover the dangers they present to your family.

-1. PFAS (“Forever Chemicals”)
+1. PFAS “Forever Chemicals”

 PFAS, or “forever chemicals,” are used in many household products for their water- and stain-resistant properties.
 These chemicals persist in the environment and the human body, making them particularly dangerous.
 They are associated with a 70% increased risk of high blood pressure, especially in middle-aged women.
+(1, 2, 3)

 PFAS are often found in cleaning products marketed as “grease-resistant” such as: